58th Presidential Inaugural Parade

-U.S. service members participate in the 58th Presidential Escort and Inaugural Parade while marching down Pennsylvania Avenue, Jan.
+A U.S. Navy Sailor, along with other joint service members, provides cordon along Pennsylvania Ave. during the inaugural parade for the 58th Presidential Inauguration in Washington, D.C., Jan.
 20, 2017.
 More than 5,000 military members from across all branches of the armed forces of the United States, including Reserve and National Guard components, provided ceremonial support and Defense Support of Civil Authorities during the inaugural period.
 (DoD photo by U.S. Marine Corps Cpl.
-Nathaniel Hanscom)
+Timothy Turner)

 |Date Taken: